eramirez1905/test1/TESTING.rst

         self.assertTrue(redis.ping(), 'Connection to Redis with PING works.')

-The markers can be specified at the test level or the class level (then all tests in this class require an integration).
+The markers can be specified at the test level or at the class level (then all tests in this class require an integration).
 You can add multiple markers with different integrations for tests that require more than one integration.